-This an Oxfordshire normally only conjoured in imagination and fantasy by writers and artists, now become reality.The river flows silent and powerful, its opaque green depths erupting with mysterious eddys that swirl to the surface and disappear as soon as they appear in the mass of moving water.
-White is the predominant counterpoint to the greenery, the intricate tracery of the countless flowers of Quenn Anne's Lace forming delicate undulating friezes of froth alongside both track and river bank.
+This an Oxfordshire normally only conjoured in the imagination and fantasy of writers and artists, now become reality.The river flows silent and powerful, its opaque green depths erupting with mysterious eddys that swirl to the surface and disappear as soon as they appear in the slow moving water.
+White is the predominant counterpoint to the greenery, the intricate tracery of countless flowers of Queen Anne's Lace forming delicate undulating friezes of froth alongside both track and river bank.
 May blossom, the flower of the humble hawthorn bursts from buds into blooms of white that cast an over-ripe sweet and sour scent on the air, presenting an irresistible attraction to countless insects.

 It is as if an unseen omnipotent figure has cast a mighty sweep of a magical hand across the land and pulled aside a curtain to reveal a paradise, released from the constraints of the cold and rain that is now but a fading memory.
 Spring has truly arrived, it really has and now there is no looking back, the force and power of regeneration is on the charge.